 - 1. Follow applicable regulations for the storage of weapons and ammunition. - 2.
-If the weapon is not expected to be stored for more than 6 months, it will suffice to clean the weapon. ▶ Clean weapon. - 3.
-If the weapon is expected to be stored for more than 6 months, the weapon must be protected. ▶ Protect the weapon. - 4. ▶ Package the weapon. - 5.
+Whenever the weapon is not expected to be stored for more than 6 months, ► Clean the weapon. - 3.
+Whenever the weapon is expected to be stored for more than 6 months, ► Protect the weapon. - 4. ► Package the weapon. - 5.
 Store the weapon in an enclosed, weather resistant room.